Where to find it

 Torres del Paine National Park, Chile

 What is it?

-It takes roughly 2 hours to trek into the valley before you get your first glimpse of the glacier, and you can hear the rumble of small avalanches in the distance and watch ice calving from its face.
+It takes roughly two hours to trek into the valley before you get your first glimpse of the glacier and you can hear the rumble of small avalanches in the distance and watch ice calving from its face.

 How can I see it?

 You will hike the French Valley on Torres del Paine's two most famous multi-day hikes, the Full Circuit and the W Trek.
 It's also possible to do it as a day hike as part of a series of day trips in Torres del Paine, returning to a comfortable base each night.